AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ak47@ak47:~$ sudo cp libmylib.so /usr/lib
 ```

 > The first approach makes the lib ***temporarily*** reachable, once the session is closed the path is lost.
 Second command makes a copy of lib under the **/usr/lib** path, always visible by the runtime linker.

+Up to now we have managed creating executables and libraries with a limited number of files but for projects with numerous files, manually repeating compilation commands can be tedious and error-prone.
+To efficiently manage and automate the process of compiling and linking these files into libraries or executables, using a **Makefile** is essential.